 - Sync only once when session launches Based on the KeyboardLayout value in the wfclient.ini file, the client keyboard layout is synchronized to the server when the session launches.
 If the KeyboardLayout value is set to 0, the system keyboard is synchronized to VDA.
 If the KeyboardLayout value is set to a specific language, the language-specific keyboard is synchronized to VDA.
 Any changes you make to the client keyboard layout during the session do not take effect immediately.
 To apply the changes, sign out and sign in to the app.
+Also, the changes take effect if you sign in again or reconnect to the VDA session.
 The Sync only once when session launches mode is the default keyboard layout selected for the Citrix Workspace app. - Allow dynamic sync This option synchronizes the client keyboard layout to the server when you change the client keyboard layout. - Don't sync Indicates that the client uses the keyboard layout present on the server.

 - Enable the Unicode Keyboard Layout Mapping feature on the Windows VDA.
 For more information, see Knowledge Center article CTX226335. - Enable the Dynamic Keyboard layout sync feature on the Linux VDA.
-For more information, see Dynamic keyboard layout synchronization

-- Keyboard layout synchronization depends on XKB lib. - When using a Windows Server 2016 or Windows Server 2019, navigate to HKEY\LOCAL\MACHINE \Software\Citrix\ICA\IcaIme registry path and add a DWORD value with key name DisableKeyboardSync and set the value to 0. - If .ICAClient is already present in the home folder of the current user:
+For more information, see Dynamic keyboard layout synchronization - Keyboard layout synchronization depends on XKB lib. - When you use a Windows Server 2016 or Windows Server 2019, navigate to HKEY\LOCAL\MACHINE \Software\Citrix\ICA\IcaIme registry path.
+And then, add a DWORD value with key name DisableKeyboardSync and set the value to 0. - If .ICAClient is already present in the home folder of the current user: